11 Sights in Remscheid, Germany (with Map and Images)

 Legend

 The Holy Cross Church in Remscheid-Lüttringhausen was built between 1925 and 1927.
 Originally, this church was to be built on Kreuzbergstraße.
 In ancient times, there was a large wooden cross here, to which the faithful from the Bergisches Land made a pilgrimage.
-The Lennep pastor Schoenen bought this property in 1902.
+The Lenneper pastor Schoenen bought this property in 1902.
 However, the mayor of Lüttringhausen, Richard Gertenbach, found the location more suitable for the new town hall.
 He therefore exchanged the property with the Catholic clergyman in 1907.
-For a long time, there had been no Catholics at all in the city, because after the Reformation the citizens had invariably converted to Lutheranism.
+For a long time, there had been no Catholics at all in the city, because the citizens had converted to Lutheranism without exception after the Reformation.

 Wikipedia: Heilig-Kreuz-Kirche (Remscheid-Lüttringhausen) (DE)

-The Evangelical Town Church is the oldest sacred building in Lüttringhausen that still exists today.
-From the point of view from the west, it represents the dominant building in the old town ensemble.
+The Evangelical City Church is the oldest sacred building in Lüttringhausen, which is still existing today.
+From the perspective from the west, it represents the dominant building in the old town ensemble.
 The parish belongs to the Lennep church district of the Evangelical Church in the Rhineland.

 Wikipedia: Evangelische Stadtkirche Lüttringhausen (DE), Website

-The Evangelische Stadtkirche is the main Protestant church of Remscheid in North Rhine-Westphalia, Germany.
-It is one of two churches in the parish of Remscheid, which belongs to the Lennep church district of the Evangelical Church in the Rhineland.
+The Evangelical City Church is the main Protestant church of Remscheid in North Rhine-Westphalia, Germany.
+It is one of two churches in the Remscheid parish, which belongs to the Lennep church district of the Evangelical Church in the Rhineland.

 Wikipedia: Evangelische Stadtkirche (Remscheid) (DE), Website